dawidHm/SimpleTaskList/README.md

 - Add english language version
 - Add functionality to save user data
 - Add the order movement function for each task

+## Used Technology

+- HTML
+- CSS (with BEM and FLEX)
+- JavaScript ES6